SAETASS: Solver for Astroparticle Equation of Transport Analysis in Spherical Symmetry: The numerical study of astroparticle transport

 This lack of analytical models is not particular to spherically symmetric systems and, thus, has led to the development of diverse numerical tools with the aim of solving the transport equation.
 Codes such as \texttt{GALPROP} \citep{Strong1998}, \texttt{DRAGON} \citep{Evoli2017}, \texttt{PICARD} \citep{Kissmann2014} and \texttt{USINE} \citep{Maurin2020} serve as indispensable tools for predicting large-scale distributions and diffuse radiation in the Milky Way.
 However, these codes are inherently tailored to Galactic-scale applications, relying on cylindrical or Cartesian geometries.
 Their internal structures are optimized for large-scale contexts and do not efficiently support spherically symmetric problems.
 Other options, as \texttt{RATPaC} \citep{Telezhinsky2012, Telezhinsky2013, Brose2016, Sushch2018, Brose2019}, are specifically designed for the study of supernova remnants in spherical symmetry but are not publicly available or open source.
 This lack of accessibility prevents the community from adapting the code to a broader range of astrophysical environments, such as stellar winds or stratified circumstellar halos.

 On the other hand, while more general magnetohydrodynamic codes like \texttt{Athena++} \citep{Stone2020} have incorporated cosmic-ray transport modules, these are typically part of complex, multi-dimensional architectures designed for high-performance computing on large clusters.

+Furthermore, it is important to highlight a complementary approach to the Eulerian grid-based solvers: the resolution of the transport equation via stochastic differential equations (SDEs).
+This mathematical framework has been successfully implemented in recent developments of the \texttt{CRPropa} code \citep{AlvesBatista2022, Merten2025}, as well as in other dedicated studies \citep{Kopp2012, Krumholz2022}.
+These Lagrangian, particle-tracking methods are indeed powerful for capturing fully time-dependent problems, high-dimensional phase spaces or complex magnetic topologies.
+Nevertheless, Eulerian grid-based methods remain highly desirable, and often superior, when macroscopic symmetries can be exploited.
+Specifically, under assumptions such as spherical symmetry, Eulerian approaches dramatically reduce computational costs by bypassing the stochastic Poisson noise inherent to Monte Carlo particle tracking.
+Crucially, grid-based solvers directly yield smooth, continuous spatial distributions and energy spectra.
+Among other advantages, this enables for the precise calculation of gamma-ray emissivities without artificial statistical fluctuations.

-Hence, there remains a notable gap in the literature for a lightweight, flexible and dedicated tool specifically optimized for one-dimensional spherical symmetry.
+Hence, there remains a notable gap in the literature for a lightweight, flexible and dedicated finite-volume tool specifically optimized for one-dimensional spherical symmetry.

 In this work, we present \texttt{SAETASS} \citep{saetass_software}, a new numerical solver designed to fill this gap by computing the solution of the time-dependent transport equation in one-dimensional spherical geometry.
 The code employs a conservative finite-volume discretization that correctly incorporates the geometric factors of the operators, ensuring numerical stability and particle conservation.
 The solver is modular and efficient, allowing it to be easily coupled to various hydrodynamical background profiles.
 Particular care has been given to the treatment of the origin and the enforcement of spherical regularity conditions.
 By providing a robust tool for these specific configurations, this solver enables systematic investigations into the interaction between spatial transport and momentum losses in a fully time-dependent framework.